greyes-developer/demo-user-back/README.md

 ### NOTES

+* The database connection is on 3306 port
-The .env files must be in the root of the project
+* The .env files must be in the root of the project